architect/arc.codes/src/views/docs/en/guides/developer-experience/logging-and-monitoring.md

 - **Ruby** `puts` or any logging library that writes to stdout or stderr
 - **Python** `print` or any logging library that writes to stdout or stderr

 ### See also

-- CloudWatch captures many metrics from serverless primitives especially [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-metrics-and-dimensions.html)
+- CloudWatch captures many metrics from [Functional Web App](https://fwa.dev) primitives, especially [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-metrics-and-dimensions.html)
 - [X-Ray](https://aws.amazon.com/xray/) offers deeper service call introspection capabilities
 - There are many third party tools to further extend your app with structured logs

 ## Example